 The ultralight, engine and/or components do not comply with Federal safety regulations for standard aircraft and have not received any safety or durability testing.
 An ultralight is for use in circumstances in which a power plant failure will not compromise safety.
 Before using an ultralight, engine and/or components, read all instructions thoroughly.

-The ultralight's power plant by design is subject to sudden stoppage!
-Power plant stoppage can result in crash landings.
-Such crash landings can lead to serious bodily injury or death.
+The ultralight's power plant is subject to sudden stoppage.
+Power plant stoppage can result in forced (emergency) landings.
+Such landings can lead to serious bodily injury or death if they are not done is a safe area.
 Never fly any ultralight equipped with any engine and/or components at locations, airspeeds, altitudes, or other circumstances from which a successful no-power landing cannot be made.
 Never depend on a power plant to keep you in the air.

-If you ever fly into situations where a power plant failure would be hazardous, you are at risk!
-If you ever find yourself trusting your safety to a power plant, you are at risk!
-You have the ability to eliminate that risk!
+If you ever fly into situations where a power plant failure would be hazardous, you are at risk.
+If you ever find yourself trusting the safety of a power plant, you are at risk.
+You have the ability to eliminate that risk.

-Users of ultralight aircraft assume all risk of use and acknowledge by their use that the power plant is subject to sudden stoppage where they will be forced to land.
+Users of ultralights assume all risk of use and acknowledge by their use that the power plant is subject to sudden stoppage where they will be forced to land.

 - Avoid terrain that will prevent a safe emergency landing.

 - Maintain sufficient altitude to permit a safe landing in the event of engine failure.

 - Exercise extreme caution when around a power plant.

 - Treat propeller and belts like invisible knives when in rotation.
 In addition, a prop strike may throw broken pieces hundreds of feet.